High-order regularization dealing with ill-conditioned robot localization problems: Ill-conditioned problems in robot localization and their Tikhonov regularization

 where $\mu$ is a given regularization parameter.
 This solution solves the following problem

 which is an approximate problem of the original problem \eqref{problem_min_1} with an extra penalty term called the regularization term.

-It is known, though, that the TR solution can be overly smooth \cite{klann2008regularization} without a proper justification of adding a regularization term to the original problem \eqref{problem_min_1}.
-We will explicitly show that the TR solution can be seen as an approximate solution in terms of matrix inverse approximation using the LS method by adding the regularization term.
+It is known, though, that the TR solution is overly smooth \cite{klann2008regularization} without a proper justification of adding a regularization term to the original problem \eqref{problem_min_1}.
+We explicitly show that the TR solution is an approximate solution of the LS solution in terms of matrix inverse approximation by adding the regularization term to the original problem.
 Computing the inverse of the ill-conditioned matrix is the main reason that the LS solution is unstable.